cascadianmesh/althea-site-deluxe/pages/getting-started.md

 ### B - Installers
 If users do not wish to install themselves, factor the labor costs of installation into the budget.
 There may also be liability concerns if volunteers are installing equipment at a customer’s premises.

-### C - Applicable Licensing and permits
+### C - Applicable Licensing and Permits
 This can include business licenses and permits for hardware like antennas and radio towers.
 Licensing and permits will vary by municipality, county and state.

-### D - Monthly costs for backhaul or business grade internet connection.
+### D - Monthly costs for Backhaul or Business Grade Internet Connection

 Business class re-saleable internet can sometimes be obtained from your local, last mile ISP.
 There may also be affordable options from “middle mile” carriers.
 In major urban areas a traditional backhaul  carrier may be available.